Festivals and Events

 We are proud to be associated with the following events and can assist with travel arrangements.

-A rare opportunity to participate in a women’s weaving workshop with Aboriginal weavers from Kakadu West Arnhem.
-6 days / 5 nights departing Darwin Sunday 12 August 2018.
-From $2,160 per person.
+A rare opportunity to participate in a women’s weaving workshop in Kakadu National Park with Aboriginal weavers from the Kakadu West Arnhem region.
+One departure in 2023 - 6 days / 5 nights departing Darwin Wednesday 24 May 2023.
+From $2,160 per person (twin share).
 Additional Information click here or for further information Contact Us

 Travel packages available – Click Here